scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 day
 - **Damage Type:** Death

 You conjure a number of deadly, black thorn arrows.
-Make a spellcasting roll to conjure up to 5 arrows, adding a bad die for every arrow conjoured.
+Make a spellcasting roll to conjure up to 5 arrows, adding a bad die for every arrow conjured.
 These arrows count as +1 ammunition and can be thrown instead of fired from a bow.
 When thrown they use your spellcasting modifier for the attack and have a range of 10.

-On hit these arrows explode in a star pattern with 1 radius dealing 2 wound dice in death damage and inflicting blind until the end of the targets next turn.
-All other creatures in the blast must make a Stamina check against the arrows attack roll, taking 1 wound die in death damage and gaining blind until the end of their next turn.
+When used the arrow explodes into black smoke.
+The target and all adjacent creatures make a Stamina save against the attack.
+On fail the main target takes 1 wound and 2 wound dice in damage with each adjacent creature taking 1 wound die instead.
+On crit each target is blind until the end of their next turn.

 You conjure an additional arrow for every level above 2nd.